School Group Enrollment at Arizona State University

 Each school and/or district should appoint a site coordinator to be the primary contact for the Poetry in America team throughout the process.
 The site coordinator will work with the Poetry in America team to help ensure smooth operation of the program for all participating teachers and students.
 Supervising Teachers may also serve as Site Coordinators, but we recommend selecting an administrator who can provide additional support.

 Arizona State University is pleased to offer group enrollment in order to make registration and payment as easy as possible for school groups.
-Begin by filling out the below form in order to indicate your school’s interest in enrolling in a Poetry in America course at ASU.
-Please complete the form by Friday, May 29.
+Begin by filling out the below form in order to indicate your school’s interest in enrolling in a Poetry in America course at ASU in the future.